Updated on 27 June 2017.

 Finally, you can apply fresh thermal grease to the interface between the CPU and its heat sink.
 Again, please consult the laptop’s manual or manufacturer to obtain instructions on how to disassemble these components.

-2. Keep The Laptop On A Hard & Flat Surface
+2. Keep the Laptop on a Hard & Flat Surface

 This scenario is easily avoided by keeping the laptop on a hard and flat surface.
 You can use something as simple as a tray or get a special laptop holder or lap stand.
+We’ve previously shown you how to build your own laptop stand or you could buy a laptop tray.

-3. Invest In A Laptop Cooler
+3. Invest in a Laptop Cooler or Cooling Pad

 Laptop coolers are meant to provide additional cooling.
 However, getting the wrong cooler can actually make the problem worse.
 Before you purchase a cooler, you need to understand the flow of air into and out of your laptop.